pulsar256/tinyrgb/README.md

 - [x] Serial protocol specification to control and query the RGB values / modes.
 - [x] Serial protocol implementation
 - [x] (re)store last state from/in eeprom
-- [ ] Fix HSV converter, behaves wonky in hsv fade mode with SV values other than 254/255
+- [ ] Fix HSV converter, behaves wonky in HSV fade mode with SV values other than 254/255
 - [ ] Provide unix makefiles and integration with avrdude
 - [ ] try to improve power consumption in pairing mode, 7805 regulator will be running quite otherwise.